 If you’re not sure what to do with the toys you no longer need, here are a few ideas:

 - Donate them.
-My daughter loves her stuffed animals and she really wanted them to go to a good home.
+My daughter still loves her stuffed animals, and she really wanted them to go to a good home.
 Some of them were like new, so we looked for a children’s charity to donate them too.
-Sadly, most charities only want brand new toys so we ended up donating them to the charity shop.
+Sadly, most charities only want brand new toys, so we ended up donating them to the charity shop.
 We looked for a charity shop that supports causes that are meaningful to us.

 - Sell them.
-Our girls were really good at looking after their toys so their used toys were like new.
+Our girls were really good at looking after their things, so their used toys were like new.
 At this time of year, many parents may not have a lot of money to spend on toys for Christmas, so they’re looking for bargains.
-It’s a good time to put toys on Buy & Sell sites.
+It’s an excellent time to put toys on Buy & Sell sites.

 - Consider regifting them.
-When our great-niece was born earlier this year, the girls chose one of their old books and a stuffed animal to give to the baby.
+When our great-niece was born, the girls chose one of their old books and a stuffed animal to give to the baby.
 We included it with our shower gift.
-If your toys are in good condition, and you’ve got kids on your list who would like them, regifting may be a good option.
+If your toys are in good condition, and you’ve got kids on your list who would like them, regifting may be a good choice.

 Resist the urge to go overboard at Christmas